 Bachelor of Science in Psychology

-The CCGA BS in Psychology program will provide students with a rigorous program of study in the science of psychology, including the theory, research, and quantitative methods of both basic and applied psychology.
+The College of Coastal Georgia BS in Psychology program will prepare students for service and/or academic careers with a rigorous program of study in the science of psychology, including the theory, research, and quantitative methods of both basic and applied psychology.

 - Psychology of Human Services, an emerging field at the intersection of psychology, health, and business

 - Organizational and Community Leadership, an applied field, based in organizational and community psychology and business

 - General Psychology, a traditional baccalaureate program of study in preparation for graduate work